Skip to content

 Solid oak maintenance is simple if you follow the basic rules:

-• Always use placemats and coasters — herringbone oak gets more beautiful with age, but prolonged moisture and heat can cause damage.
+• Always use placemats and coasters — herringbone oak becomes more beautiful with age, but prolonged moisture and heat can cause damage.

 • Wipe up spills immediately with a dry or slightly damp cloth.